 - You must not have already killed Heroic N’zoth.
 When choosing winners, we have a Twitch bot that checks to see if you already have the mount.
 Don’t become a victim of the shame bell by entering if you don’t need the mount!

 - Our runs are completely free!
 We do not accept gold or donations in exchange for a carry.
-Donations to St. Jude are greatly appreciated, but in no way required to win.
+Donations to our charity of the month are greatly appreciated, but in no way required to win.

 How do I enter the raffle?